Skip to main content

 You can also argue that the caravan owner’s claim is not reasonable because:

-It will be up to VCAT to decide if you have to pay anything to the park or caravan owner.
-Even if VCAT decides that the damage was your fault, well-prepared evidence can help ensure you are not required to pay more than you should.
+Even if VCAT decides that the damage was your fault and you have to pay, well-prepared evidence can help ensure you are not required to pay more than you should.

 Find out more on our page about claiming compensation.